A Wham Episode

 - Perhaps the Wham Shot to end them all as far as this series is concerned: The Season 3 finale, when it's revealed that the mysterious "Red Coat" is Alison.

-- In Game of Thrones the Wham moment in Episode 1 isn't Jaime's "The things I do for love," but the fact that he pushes Bran out the window right after saying it.
+- The Wham moment in Episode 1 isn't Jaime's "The things I do for love," but the fact that he pushes Bran out the window right after saying it.

-- In 'The Rains of Castamere', it's the shot of Catelyn pulling back Roose's sleeve to reveal chainmail that clues the audience into Roose being a traitor, and therefore the whole wedding being a trap.
+- In the season 3 episode "The Rains of Castamere", it's the shot of Catelyn pulling back Roose's sleeve to reveal chainmail that clues the audience into Roose being a traitor, and therefore the whole wedding being a trap.
 Then the knives come out.

 - In Haven, it is prophesied that a man with a circular maze tattoo on his arm will kill Duke Crocker.
 The second season finale ends with Duke looking on in horror as Nathan Wuornos sports the tattoo and threatens him with a gun.